 |--name||Choose a unique name for your new Managed Grafana instance.||grafana-test|

 |--resource-group||Choose a resource group for your Managed Grafana instance.||my-resource-group|

 Once the deployment is complete, you'll see a note in the output of the command line stating that the instance was successfully created, alongside with additional information about the deployment.

 Now let's check if you can access your new Managed Grafana instance.

 Take note of the endpoint URL ending by

 eus.grafana.azure.com, listed in the CLI output.

 Open a browser and enter the endpoint URL.
-Single sign-on via Azure Active Directory has been configured for you automatically.
+Single sign-on via Microsoft Entra ID has been configured for you automatically.
 If prompted, enter your Azure account.
 You should now see your Azure Managed Grafana instance.
 From there, you can finish setting up your Grafana installation.